 Section 7.
 Board Meetings.
-Ordinarily, meetings of the Board of Directors will be held on a monthly schedule published in advance, with agendas and any scheduling changes distributed to each Director via e-mail.
+Ordinarily, meetings of the Board of Directors will be held on a monthly schedule published in advance, with agendas and any scheduling changes distributed to each Director via any combination of mail, e-mail, fax, verbal notice, website posting, and/or social meeting.
 Special meetings of the Board may be called upon the request of the Chair or one-third of the current Directors.
 Notices of special meetings shall be sent in writing by the Secretary to the Board at least 24 hours in advance.
-Similarly, the Chair or one-third of the current Directors may call for a special vote on specific topic(s), and may offer the option for votes to be tallied via e-mail.
+Similarly, the Chair or onethird of the current Directors may call for a special vote on specific topic(s), and may offer the option for votes to be tallied via e-mail.
 Special votes must be announced in writing by the Secretary to the Board at least 24 hours in advance of when the votes are due.
-Minutes and agendas from Board Meetings will be made public record through postings on the CoC website, but to preserve the efficiency of the Board as a working body, Board Meetings are not ordinarily open to the public.
+Minutes and agendas from Board Meetings are a matter of will be made public record through postings on the CoC website, but to preserve the efficiency of the Board as a working body, Board Meetings are not ordinarily open to the public.